 So you’re planning a meeting.
-You’ve got a venue picked out, you’ve got your speakers lined up, and your boss is ready to sign off on your plan.
+You’ve got a venue picked out, you’ve got your speakers lined up, and you (and/or your boss) are ready to sign off on your plan.

 But Wait!
 What about your Audio/Visual plan?
 Have you thought about your AV needs?
 Who your suppliers are going to be?
 Make sure you and your team think about these questions before you sign off on your event.